Search this website

 In burnt offerings and sacrifices for sin you have had no pleasure.

-Then said I, Lo, I come (in the volume of the book it is written of me,) to do your will, O God."
+Then I said, Lo, I come (in the volume of the book it is written of me,) to do your will, O God."

 (Psalm 40:6-8) "Sacrifice and offering you did not desire; you have opened my ears: burnt offering and sin offering you have not required.